управлять MD-устройствами, также известными как Linux Software RAID (manage MD devices aka Linux Software RAID)

 imsm Use the Intel(R) Matrix Storage Manager metadata

 format.
-This creates a CONTAINER
+This creates a CONTAINER which is managed

 in a similar manner to DDF, and is supported by an